pythonarcade/arcade/doc/programming_guide/sound.rst

 For an interactive example, see the :ref:`music_control_demo`.

-The following subheadings will explain each option in detail.
+The subheadings below will explain each option in detail.

 .. [#meaningbestformatheader]
    See :ref:`sound-compat-easy` to learn more.